Eyewritecode/eyewritecode.github.io/_posts/2014-09-05-starting-a-rails-community-in-Rwanda.md

 	4. Arduino GSM controller
 	5. SMS gateway

 Anyways, back to why i started the community.
-While working on the mentioned arduino projects, i could reach out to people familiar with the technology and they would help me whenever i was stuck.
+While working on the mentioned android projects, i could reach out to people familiar with the technology and they would help me whenever i was stuck.
 However, android developers were not that in demand.
 It was either wordpress websites or some web apps for management systems.<br>
 My ruby on rails skills were not enough to handle a project alone, i decided to look for people around me who were already using it.<br>
 Linkedin came first on my mind.
 "Ruby on rails rwanda" were the keywords i used, to my surprise, only a few people had it in their profiles and they were all working for a same company.<br>
 I messaged everyone who seemed "approachable" but i got nothing in return :/ <br>